-Transient and short-term insomnia generally occur in people who are temporarily experiencing stress, temporary sleep/wake schedule problems (i.e. jet lag), medication reactions, or have conditions in their environment disturbing their sleep.
+Transient and short-term insomnia generally occurs in people who are temporarily experiencing stress, temporary sleep/wake schedule problems (i.e. jet lag), medication reactions, or have conditions in their environment disturbing their sleep.
 Though annoying, this type of insomnia is not a disorder and can be improved by the use of natural supplements or by medications.

 Chronic insomnia is more complex and often results from a combination of factors, including underlying physical or mental disorders.
 One of the most common causes of chronic insomnia is depression.
 Other underlying causes include arthritis, kidney disease, heart failure, asthma, sleep apnea, restless legs syndrome, Parkinson’s disease, and hyperthyroidism.
 However, chronic insomnia may also be due to behavioral factors, including the misuse of caffeine, alcohol, or other substances; disrupted sleep/wake cycles as may occur with shift work or other nighttime activity schedules; and chronic stress.

-The most widely used sleep medications are the benzodiazepine and non-benzodiazepine drugs.
+The most widely used sleep medications are benzodiazepine and non-benzodiazepine drugs.
 These medications are believed to be safe because they are difficult to overdose, but long-term studies have not been completed as to their total safety.
 Tolerance develops quickly, and over time, a higher dose is required to get the same effect as the initial dose.
 The risk of becoming dependent on these medications is also very high.
-Taking Ambien®, which is a short-acting sleeping medication, is not meant as a long-term solution since it is habit forming.
+Taking Ambien®, which is a short-acting sleeping medication, is not meant as a long-term solution since it is habit-forming.
 You will become emotionally if not physically dependent upon it for your sleep.
 In general, most sleep disorder experts recommend against treating chronic insomnia with continuous sleeping medications.
 Regardless of the mechanism of action of sleeping medications, they are all “downers”.
 They depress brain function, and if mixed, overused, or taken in conjunction with alcohol or drugs may create a dangerous health condition where the brain can become depressed where the body begins to stop and breakdown.